Thermodynamic and Scaling Limits of the non-Gaussian Membrane Model

 The proof is finished. \end{proof}

 \end{section}

-\begin{section}{Proofs of the Main Theorems} In this section, we prove the main theorems listed in \Cref{intro_sec}.
-The general process for all the results is as follows. \begin{enumerate} \item Figure out the relevant $a \in \R^{\car_L}$ at which we need to compute the cumulant generating function (c.g.f.) of $\Q$. \item Break $a$ down into a harmonic part $K_L a$ and an ``almost boundary-orthogonal" part $K_L^\perp a$ with the Bergman projection $K_L$, which is the $L^2(\cl_1 \car_L)$ projection onto the space of functions which are discrete harmonic on $\car_L$. \item Estimate the sizes of $a$, $K_L a$, $K_L^\perp a$, especially in a boundary layer of $\car_L \cup \pa \car_L$.
-The estimates for $K_L a$ and $K_L^\perp a$ are major tasks in \Cref{append}. \item Apply the estimates from \Cref{harm_pert_sec} and \Cref{Vpert_sec} to characterize the solutions of Helffer-Sj\"ostrand equations. \item Apply the Helffer-Sj\"ostrand representation of the c.g.f. given by \eqref{cumulant_var} and \eqref{var_form}. \item For the limits of $\ol{\phi}$, this process applies equally well to the Gaussian membrane model, so we can compare the non-Gaussian to the Gaussian case and achieve our results. \end{enumerate}
+\begin{section}{Proofs of the Main Theorems} In this section, we prove the main theorems listed in \sref{intro_sec}.
+The general process for all the results is as follows. \begin{enumerate} \item Figure out the relevant $a \in \R^{\car_L}$ at which we need to compute the cumulant generating function (c.g.f.) of $\Q$. \item Break $a$ down into a harmonic part $K_L a$ and an "almost boundary-orthogonal" part $K_L^\perp a$ with the Bergman projection $K_L$, which is the $L^2(\cl_1 \car_L)$ projection onto the space of functions which are discrete harmonic on $\car_L$. \item Estimate the sizes of $a$, $K_L a$, $K_L^\perp a$, especially in a boundary layer of $\car_L \cup \pa \car_L$.
+The estimates for $K_L a$ and $K_L^\perp a$ are major tasks in \sref{append}. \item Apply the estimates from \sref{harm_pert_sec} and \sref{Vpert_sec} to estimate the solutions of Helffer-Sj\"ostrand equations. \item Apply the Helffer-Sj\"ostrand representation of the c.g.f. given by \eref{cumulant_var} and \eref{var_form}. \item For the limits of $\ol{\phi}$, this process applies equally well to the Gaussian membrane model, so we can compare the non-Gaussian to the Gaussian case and achieve our results. \end{enumerate}